-The University's exposure to credit risk is influenced mainly by the individual characteristics of each student.
+The University's exposure to credit risk is influenced mainly by the individual characteristics of each student and hence is not subject to concentration of credit risk.
 The University is exposed to credit risk in the event of non-payment of billings.
 This risk is mitigated by the University's prompt collection process and ability to withhold transcripts.